State Testing Frequently Asked Questions

 Guidelines to assist IEP and 504 teams in making assessment decisions are available in the Guidelines for Statewide Accountability Assessments.
 For more information about the state's Alternate Assessment program, please email WA-AIM.

-All students who are English Learners (EL) must participate in all state testing scheduled for their grades regardless of the number of years they have been in the U.S. The only exception is students who are in their first year of enrollment in U.S. schools.
-These students are not required to participate in English Language Arts (ELA), but must take the mathematics and science assessments.
+Student who are multilingual and qualify for ELD (English language development) services must participate in all state testing scheduled for their grades regardless of the number of years they have been in the U.S. The only exception is students who are in their first year of enrollment in U.S. schools.
+These students are not required to participate in English language arts (ELA) testing, but must take the mathematics and science assessments.

 A variety of language supports are available to all students including multilingual students to use during ELA, mathematics, and science assessments.
 These features are listed in the Designated Supports section of the Guidelines on Tools, Supports & Accommodations (GTSA) document.
 Some supports, like translated test directions, are available for all assessments, while other supports, like translated test questions, are available for only mathematics and science assessments.
 Students, parents, classroom teachers, and school staff who support multilingual students should work together to determine and document the language supports that will be used by the student during their ELA, mathematics, and science assessments.

 In addition to participating in state testing, multilingual students who qualify for ELD services must take a WIDA annual assessment of English language proficiency.
 The WIDA ACCESS is typically an online test assessing language proficiency in reading, writing, listening, and speaking, and paper testing is available for a small number of students with documented accommodations.
 The WIDA Alternate ACCESS is a paper test for students with the most significant cognitive disabilities.
 For more information about the WIDA assessments please see English Language Proficiency Assessments.